jrsmith3/jrsmith3.github.io/content/2015-01-20_Python_testing_style_guidelines.md

     2.333690544228055 * 5.44073192976832565

 and the result is just as accurate.
-Most calculator methods are straightforward arithmetical operations, and the important task is to analyze the uncertainty propagation.
+Most calculator methods are straightforward arithmetical operations, and the important tasks are to analyze the uncertainty propagation and verify methods' return values do not change over time (regression testing).

 For every calculator method there is a tremendous number of combinations of input paramters.
 The problem isn't that it would take an unacceptably long time with unacceptably large computing resources to exhaustively calculate all of those combinations.
 The problem is that there's no reasonable way to check the resulting set of data.